18 Hacks to Help Keep Your House Warm This Winter

 Try a Fireplace Plug

 You can lose up to 20 percent of your home’s warm air through leaks in a loose fireplace damper.
-A fireplace plug can help you seal the flue to keep that warm air in.
-Fireplace plugs come in different sizes so be sure you know what size you need before purchasing.
-Is it time to clean your chimney?
-This is the ultimate chimney cleaning guide.
+A fireplace draft stopper can help you seal the flue to keep that warm air in.
+Various sizes of fireplace plugs are available, so be sure to measure and determine what size you need before buying..

 Is the Furnace Filter Filthy?

 This is the most common cause of heating (and cooling) troubles.
-Change the filter and the problem usually disappears.
-Next, learn what things homeowners should be doing once a month.
+Change the furnace filter and the problem usually disappears.

 A ‘register’ booster fan is much easier to install.
 Depending on the model, it either sits on top of or replaces a floor or wall register grille, and plugs into an outlet.
 A built-in thermostat switches on when the furnace operates.
 Register duct boosters cost $40 to $70.
 Many different manufacturers make duct booster fans of both types.